ashwin-sukumar-25/Patient-management-system-application/README.md

 ### Key Features:
 - **Java-based Application**: Developed entirely in Java for cross-platform compatibility.
-- **MySQL Database Integration**: Utilizes MySQL to store and manage patient records efficiently.
-- **JDBC (Java Database Connectivity)**: MySQL Connector (JDBC) is used to establish a seamless connection between the application and the database.
+- **MySQL Server Integration**: The application connects to a MySQL server over a network for database management.
 - **Text-to-Speech Conversion**: Implemented with **FreeTTS.jar** to enable text-to-speech functionality for patient details.
 - **Executable File**: The project has been compiled into `.exe` for easy execution on Windows platforms.